maxEntropyProd/MEP-Chemostat/README.md

 # MEP-Chemostat
-This model is being develop as part of the NSF funded project: Investigating the connectivity of microbial food webs using thermodynamic models, stable isotope probing and genomics (Award #1655552).
-The website for the project is here: http://ecosystems.mbl.edu/MEP-FoodWeb/
+This model is being develop as part of the NSF funded project: ***Investigating the connectivity of microbial food webs using thermodynamic models, stable isotope probing and genomics*** (Award #1655552).
+For more details see the project website: http://ecosystems.mbl.edu/MEP-FoodWeb/

 ODE solver is BiM from here: http://web.math.unifi.it/users/brugnano/BiM/